mathieuancelin/webstack/readme.md

 Just clone the `empty` directory from this repo.
 It's a ready to work `webstack` application waiting for you code.

+It is using [devloop](https://github.com/criteo/loop) to enhance development flow.
+To install it just `npm install -g devloop` then run `loop` in the app.

-The code is organized this way
+The code of the app is organized this way

 * app
   * controllers